smopen/sigcpp/_posts/2020-03-30-exploring-c-strings.md

 ### Quiz

-Strictly adhering to the definitions of C-string and NTBS:
+Strictly following to the definitions of C-string and NTBS:
 1. Which of the following declarations create C-strings?
 2. Which declarations create NTBSs?
 3. What is the bound of each array declared?